Timok Project Location

 The underlying Lower Zone of porphyry type mineralization has not yet been modelled due to the lack of drill data and geometrical understanding, and is not included in the resource estimate.

-The Mineral Resources and the associated Preliminary Economic Assessment (PEA) were reviewed and approved by Martin Pittuck of SRK Consulting (UK) Limited, a Qualified Person under National Instrument 43-101, details of which can be found on SEDAR once the PEA is filed (~45 days following October 26, 2017).
+The Mineral Resources and the associated Preliminary Economic Assessment (PEA) were reviewed and approved by Martin Pittuck of SRK Consulting (UK) Limited, a Qualified Person under National Instrument 43-101, details of which can be found on SEDAR under the Company's profile.
 The PEA is preliminary in nature and it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
 There is no certainty that the PEA will be realized.